 Our Rotary Origins

-The history books tell us that Rotary had its beginnings with the first meeting of the Rotary Club of Chicago on a cold winter's night on the 23rd of February 1905, in room 711 of the Unity Building in North Dearborn Street.
-In reality, informal meetings had been going on for a number of months previously to see if the idea had any merit.
-The same history books highlight the founder as Paul Harris, with scant mention being given to his companions.
-Of these, there were four in particular, only three of whom were present on that February night.
+Rotary had its beginnings with the first meeting of the Rotary Club of Chicago on a cold winter's night on the 23rd of February 1905, in room 711 of the Unity Building in North Dearborn Street.
+In reality though, informal meetings had been going on for a number of months previously to see if the idea had any merit.
+The founder Paul Harris met with companions, four in particular, only three of whom were present on that February night.
 They were Silvester Schiele, a lawyer, Hiram Shorey, a merchant tailor, and Gus Loehr, a mining engineer who hosted that first meeting.

 A defining moment in the life of Paul Harris was his marriage to Jean Thomson from Edinburgh.
 Jean's father came from Forfar and her mother from Peterhead.
 All their lives, this led to Paul and Jean retaining a strong interest and connection with Scotland.
 For example, their house in Chicago was called “Comely Bank” as a constant reminder of these Edinburgh links.
 The same strong ties resulted in our District becoming the first in Rotary – District 1.
 The needs of computers may have resulted in the gradual dilution of this number, first to District 101 and then to District 1010, but we still occupy an important position in the history of Rotary.
 Jean never lost her affection for Scotland and indeed, she returned to Scotland after Paul's death in 1947 and stayed firstly with a brother in Ayrshire, then a sister in Dundee, before finding a home of her own in Edinburgh.
 She died in 1963 and is buried in Edinburgh's Newington Cemetary.